R3D2/kirby3-simple-newsletter/README.md

 # Kirby 3 Simple Newsletter 💌

-a Toolkit for creating and sending minimal, GDPR-compliant newsletters via the Kirby panel.
+A Toolkit for creating and sending minimal, GDPR-compliant newsletters via the Kirby panel.

-⚠ Unfinished and Untested - WIP
+⚠ Unfinished and Untested - WIP ⚠

 ## Features
 - send minimal HTML newsletters using markdown and KirbyText